2025 Pacific Women's Four Nations Tournament

-The 2025 PacificAus Sports Four Nations is an invitational four-team women's association football tournament hosted by Football Australia.
+The 2025 PacificAus Sports Four Nations was an invitational four-team women's association football tournament hosted by Football Australia.
 The tournament was held in Canberra, Australia It took place from 19 to 25 February 2025.

 The tournament was supported by the Australian Government, through the PacificAus Sports program, and builds on foundations set during the 2022 edition, with the expansion bringing together the Oceania Football Confederation and the Asian Football Confederation through women's football for the first time since successfully co-hosting the FIFA Women's World Cup 2023.

 Each team played the other once, in a round robin format.

 Participating nations

 Four teams entered the Pacific Women's Four Nations Main tournament.